 Common Food Poisoning Symptoms

 Food poisoning generally comes on suddenly, within 24-48 hours after consumption of contaminated food.
-However, some cases of food poisoning can lay dorment for between 8 (E. Coli) to 28 days (Hepatitis A).
+However, some cases of food poisoning can lay dormant for between 8 (E. Coli) to 28 days (Hepatitis A).

 Most foodborne illnesses clear up with little to no treatment, but severe cases of food poisoning can cause severe dehydration.
 In its more advanced stages, dehydration can lead to physical and neurological damage, which can have irreversible side effects.
 At the first sign of any of the following symptoms, it’s essential to seek immediate medical attention: